What are Cataracts?

 - Double vision in one eye.

-- Needing brighter light in order to read.
+- Needing a brighter light in order to read.

-Many cataracts form when an injury, aging, certain eye conditions, or past eye surgery changes the tissues that make up the eye’s lens.
-The lens will begin to break down, resulting in cloudy or blurry vision.
-You may have an increased risk of developing cataracts if you have diabetes, smoke, are obese, have high blood pressure, have partaken in prolonged use of corticosteroid medications, and more.
+Cataract formation often occurs when an injury, aging, certain eye conditions, or past eye surgery change the tissues that make up the eye’s lens.
+The lens will begin to break down, resulting in a clouded lens or blurry vision.
+You may have an increased risk of developing cataracts if you have diabetes, smoke, are obese, have high blood pressure, have partaken in prolonged use of corticosteroid medications, have gone through eye trauma (traumatic cataracts), and more.
+Congenital cataracts can also be present at birth.
 Be sure to speak with your eye doctor about any concerns you may have regarding your risk of cataracts.

 While cataract surgery is a safe and effective treatment option, it may not be the right approach for everyone right away.
 Most individuals with cataracts will not need surgery until the cataracts begin to greatly inhibit their vision.
 However, if you begin avoiding everyday activities such as reading or driving, your doctor will likely recommend surgery.